1shubhangisingh/cinema-seatscape/Readme.md

 ### Postman Collection

 You can use Postman to test the API endpoints.
-Import the following Postman collection to interact with the API:

-Postman Collection

 ## Contributor